Looking Back At 2018 Through Our Best 18 Cross Browser Testing Blogs

 Although, we have recently introduced Selenium grid based automation in 2019.
 Looking back at 2018, it seems that automated cross browser testing has been quite a talk for our readers.
 Here, we have demonstrated the use of an automation script using a single browser to cut down the time and effort put up by manual testing.

 Is lack of availability of devices stopping you from performing a thorough and extensive round of cross browser testing?
 Don’t let it bother you anymore.
 Instead opt for using a VM(Virtual Machine) and simulate the actual hardware of your desired OS and devices through your workstation.
-Here we demonstrate everything from installing VM to performing cross browser testing through it.
+Here we demonstrate everything from installing VM to performing web based browser testing through it.

 Cross browser testing is a very expansive activity and tackling it head-on without a specific strategy could lead you talking to riddles.
 These 3 steps will help you plan a strategy to help you approach for browser compatibiility testing in a simplistic, holistic and organized manner.